Wholetpaulin/Game-Portfolio/README.md

 ### Instructions

-1. Click on the designated link:  https://wholetpaulin.github.io/Game-Portfolio/   (Wait for game to load up)
+1. Click on the designated link:  https://wholetpaulin.github.io/Game-Portfolio/

 ### One More Thing